AlexisGGracia/Determining-Burnout-Azimuth-Angle-for-Satellite-Positioning-Over-Target-After-Nth-Orbits/README.md

-2. **Using Katherine Johnson and Skopinski NASA technical notes, determine the burnout azimuth of the spacecraft.**
+2. **Using Katherine Johnson and Skopinski NASA technical notes, determine the burnout azimuth of the spacecraft using your preferred iterative method.**

-3. **Determine the orbital elements of the satellite at burnout** to achieve the goal of passing over a desired position after a precise number of revolutions.
+3. **Determine the orbital elements of the satellite at burnout** to achieve the goal of passing over a desired position after a precise number of revolutions.**

-4. **Propagate the orbit using ODE45 based on two-body dynamics**, including J2 perturbations.
+4. **Propagate the orbit using ODE45 based on two-body dynamics, including J2 perturbations.**

 5. **Determine the accuracy of the solution by:**
    - (a) **Generating groundtracks for the satellite**, including coastlines and the desired location on the map.